williballenthin/williballenthin.com/content/post/2020-05-20-sketch-modern-python-in-ghidra.md

 ```
 [source](https://github.com/karpierz/jni/blob/master/tests/python/test_jni.py)

-Fetching data from Ghidra via JNI & ctypes probably wouldn't look pretty, as there would be lots of reflection.
+Fetching data from Ghidra via JNI & `ctypes` probably wouldn't look pretty, as there would be lots of reflection.
 But, its feasible to build up wrappers that hide the reflection calls.
 Jython does something like this.

-### jeb
+### easy mode: Jep?

-[A colleague](https://twitter.com/mehunhoff) points out the [ninia/jep](https://github.com/ninia/jep) project that may provide a lot of the necessary infrastructure:
+A [colleague](https://twitter.com/mehunhoff) points out the [ninia/jep](https://github.com/ninia/jep) project that may provide a lot of the necessary infrastructure:

 > Jep embeds CPython in Java through JNI.
 >